cortex-lab/phy/docs/visualization.md

 The dataset is made of a set of `.npy` files (`spike_times.npy`, `spike_clusters.npy`, and so on).
 There are also `.tsv` files for cluster-dependent data.

+The `cluster_info.tsv` is automatically saved along with your data.
+It contains all information from the cluster view.

 *Note*: only `spike_clusters.npy` and TSV files are ever modified by phy.
 The rest of the data files are open in read-only mode.